KianBahasadri/bahasadri.com/docs/features/file-hosting/FEATURES.md

 ### File Backup

 Upload important files as a backup solution, with the ability to access them from anywhere via the download link.

+### External File Hosting

+Host files from external sources by providing a URL.
+The system downloads the file and hosts it, making it useful for creating permanent links to files that might otherwise become unavailable or for consolidating file hosting in one place.

 ## User Benefits